Non-stop flights to Chicago (MDW)

 What are the most popular flights to Chicago?

-Atlanta, Las Vegas and Phoenix are the 3 most popular routes to Chicago.
+Orlando, Phoenix and Atlanta are the 3 most popular routes to Chicago.
 For a complete overview of all flight routes to Chicago, please use our flight map.

 How long is the flight to Chicago?